+During the year ended 31 December 2021, the Group entered into transactions with directors and key management as disclosed on Note 7.
+As at 31 December 2021, the Group owed \$66,000 to directors and key management.
+Also, during the year ended 31 December 2021, certain related parties of directors and key management received \$207,000 as salary and professional fees on normal commercial terms.

-During the year ended 31 December 2020, the Group did not enter into transactions with related parties with the exception of directors and key management as disclosed on Note 7.
+During the year ended 31 December 2020, the Group entered into transactions with directors and key management as disclosed on Note 7.
 As at 31 December 2020, the Group owed \$66,000 to directors and key management.

-During the year ended 31 December 2019, the Group did not enter into transactions with related parties with the exception of directors and key management as disclosed on Note 7.
-As at 31 December 2019, the Group owed \$84,000 to directors and key management.
+Also, during the year ended 31 December 2020 certain related parties of directors and key management received \$379,000 as salary and professional fees on normal commercial terms.